vndpal/monthly-payslip-generator/README.md

 - **Tax slabs are configured correctly** - Tax slabs rates are configured correctly by the admin/support team.
 - **Applicable to current tax structure only**: The API currently only support current tax structure.
+- **Maximum Salary Restricted to 999999999**: The API has set a maximum salary limit of 999999999.
+Any salary value entered beyond this limit will result in a 400 Bad Request error.
+However, if needed, the API's maximum salary limit can be increased to accommodate higher values.